fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 ```

 # Running
+## Instructions
 1. Make sure you have successfully executed the *setup_device.sh* script so the backend library and the Vidhance library exist on the device.
 (See [Preparing phone for wrapper](./android/gettingstarted#PreparingPhoneForWrapper))
 2. Build your implementation.
 (See [Building](./android/gettingstarted#Building))
 3. Push the wrapper to the device.
 (See [Pushing to phone](./android/gettingstarted#PushingToPhone))
 4. When the device has rebooted you can use any camera app on the device to view your results.

+## What to expect
+If you have successfully built and pushed the correct files to your device you should be able to notice modifications in both the preview and captured video.
+If you used the default settings when creating the Vidhance context you can expect to see the following:

++ The preview should have a clearly visible viewfinder
++ The captured video should be stabilized with a cleary visible motion trace in the lower right corner

+If your result is not as expected you can proceed to the next chapter or contact our support via the chat widget on this page.

 # Troubleshooting
 It is recommended to use the debug version of the Vidhance library while in development.
-This can be downloaded when running the *download_vidhance.sh* script.
+Version can be selected when running the *download_vidhance.sh* script.
 The debug version includes useful print output which can be captured by configuring the debugPrint callback to a function of your choice (see [Debug print](./android/gettingstarted#DebugPrint)).

 ## Using DDMS
 The default callback for output is located in *vidhance/debug/Debug.h* and will print the output to Android's logging system Logcat.
 This output can be captured by using DDMS (Dalvik Debug Monitor Server) which is included in the Android-SDK.
 Follow these steps: